What is CBD and why are so many people using it?

 Certain varieties of the cannabis plant have lower amounts of THC and higher amounts of CBD.
 These types are commonly known as hemp, and they’re often used to make CBD products, including oils, sprays, creams, and pills.

 Currently, the legal status of these and other CBD products is complicated.
-Though the 2018 Farm Bill legalized hemp on a federal level, state and local regulations vary widely, meaning what’s readily available in Colorado may be unlawful next door in Nebraska.
+Though the U.S. Agriculture Improvement Act of 2018 legalized hemp production on a federal level, state and local regulations vary widely.
+This means that what’s readily available in Colorado may be unlawful next door in Nebraska.

 The U.S. Food and Drug Administration (FDA) also restricts how CBD can be advertised and sold.
-It’s against the law to market CBD in food or as a dietary supplement, for example, and to peddle it across state lines.
-Importantly, it’s also illegal to push a CBD product as a prevention, treatment, or cure for any disease without FDA approval.
+It’s against the law, for example, and to transport CBD across state lines.
+It’s also illegal to push a CBD product as a prevention, treatment, or cure for any disease without FDA approval.

-That said, the general enforcement of CBD rules is somewhat lax, and the substance remains widely accessible in much of the United States, especially once online retailers are taken into account.
-In many states, there are even brick-and-mortar stores dedicated entirely to CBD goods.
+That said, the general enforcement of CBD rules may vary based on many factors.
+The substance remains widely accessible in much of the U.S., especially once online retailers are taken into account.
+In many states, there are brick-and-mortar stores dedicated entirely to CBD goods.

 Does CBD really have health benefits?

-People take CBD for a wide variety of problems, often without the recommendation of an HCP.
-It’s commonly used as a treatment for chronic pain, as well as anxiety and insomnia.
+People take CBD for a wide variety of physical and mental health issues, often without the recommendation of an HCP.
+It’s commonly used as an alternative treatment for pain, anxiety, Parkinson’s disease, and a number of other health concerns.

 In addition to promising research, there’s widespread anecdotal support for CBD.
 No matter the illness, many people report that taking CBD simply helps them feel better.
 This may be true for some, and it may hint at a possible placebo effect for others—the idea that if people believe something works, it just might help.

-Much more CBD research is needed, though, and there’s currently little concrete scientific proof that it’s an effective therapy for most conditions.
-In fact, the FDA has approved just one medication containing CBD for the treatment of disease: Epidiolex, for people with Dravet syndrome or Lennox-Gastaut syndrome, rare childhood seizure disorders.
+Much more CBD research is needed, and there’s currently little concrete scientific proof that it’s an effective therapy for most conditions.
+The FDA has only approved CBD for the treatment of three rare seizure disorders: Dravet syndrome, Lennox-Gastaut syndrome, and tuberous sclerosis complex.

-On occasion, a company will market CBD specifically as a cure for serious chronic health problems, including illnesses like cancer and Alzheimer’s disease.
-But patients must understand that it will not prevent, treat, or cure these conditions.
-Companies making these claims may be putting patient lives at risk, since sick people may use CBD instead of seeking proven medical care.
+Companies may illegally try to market CBD specifically as a cure for serious chronic health problems, including illnesses like cancer and Alzheimer’s disease.
+But patients must understand it will not prevent, treat, or cure these conditions.
+Companies making these claims may be putting patient lives at risk, because sick people may use CBD instead of seeking proven medical care.

 Other possible downsides of CBD

-In general, CBD is considered safe to use in the short term for most people, and there’s little evidence you can abuse or become dependent on it.
+In general, CBD is considered safe to use in the short term for most people, including older adults.
+There’s little evidence you can abuse or become dependent on it.
 But there are risks of side effects, including:

 • Nausea